keenethics/agropoll/README.md

 # WARNING!

 1. Please, do not change names of existing variables!
-2. Do not remove methods, which you don't know where they are used!
+2. Do not remove methods, if you don't know where they are used!